 - Interest rates: The interest rate is the cost of borrowing money, expressed as a percentage of the loan amount.
-Higher interest rates mean higher costs, so it’s essential to search for the lowest rates available based on your credit score.
+It’s essential to search for the lowest rates available based on your credit score.

 - Loan term: The loan term refers to the duration of the loan, or the time you have to repay the borrowed amount.
 Shorter loan terms typically result in lower total interest costs but higher monthly payments.
-Conversely, longer loan terms mean lower monthly payments but higher total interest costs.
+Conversely, longer loan periods mean lower payments but higher total interest costs.

 - Fees: Some lenders charge additional fees, such as origination fees, prepayment penalties, or late payment fees.
 Be sure to factor in these costs when evaluating loan options.

 - Repayment flexibility: Consider whether the lender offers flexible repayment options, such as the ability to make extra payments or change your payment due date.

 - Customer service: The quality of a lender’s customer service can impact your borrowing experience.
 Look for lenders with a reputation for responsive, helpful customer support.

 When applying for an unsecured loan, lenders will typically require the following: